by Carol

 An elective in Africa is an amazing opportunity to see things that others have never seen, not even seasoned travellers.

 Ghana is located in West Africa along the Gulf of Guinea and the Atlantic Ocean.
-We are based in the city of Takoradi (our longest-running Work the World programme) - about a 4-hour drive along the coast from the capital city of Accra.
-If you’ve not been to Africa before, Ghana is perfect for that first visit.
-Outside of placement, take advantage of the stunning coastline, lush jungles, and lively Ghanaian culture.
+We are based in the city of Takoradi (our longest-running Work the World programme) – about a 4-hour drive along the coast from the capital city of Accra.
+If you’ve not been to Africa before, Ghana is perfect for that first visit for your elective in Africa.
+Outside of your placement, take advantage of the stunning coastline, lush jungles, and lively Ghanaian culture.

 The stunning coast of Ghana